AdaptiveCpp/AdaptiveCpp/doc/installing.md

 ## Manual installation (Windows)

 For experimental building on Windows (CPU and CUDA backends) see the corresponding [wiki](https://github.com/illuhad/hipSYCL/wiki/Using-hipSYCL-on-Windows).
+The `omp.accelerated` CPU compilation flow is unsupported on Windows.

 ## Repositories (Linux)